flythereddflagg/lpfgopt/README.md

 If the `unit_test.main()` command produces the above output congratulations!
 You have successfully installed the package!

 #### Via setup.py
-Download and unzip the archive or clone it with git.
+Download the 'lite' branch and unzip the archive or clone it with git.

 Open the main directory where "setup.py" is located and run the following command:
 ```bash